 Weitzman ECHO Advanced Primary Care 2022-2023

-The Weitzman ECHO Advanced Primary Care connects rural primary care medical and behavioral health providers nationally with a multidisciplinary team of experts and specialists, using twice-monthly videoconferencing sessions, to improve quality of care and clinical outcomes for rural and underserved patients.
-The Advanced Primary Care ECHO is designed to engage participating providers in a dynamic, interactive learning community while placing an emphasis on collaboration between medical and behavioral health providers to lessen variation in care.
+Weitzman ECHO Advanced Primary Care connects rural primary care medical and behavioral health providers nationally with a multidisciplinary team of experts and specialists, using twice-monthly videoconferencing sessions, to improve quality of care and clinical outcomes for rural and underserved patients.
+Advanced Primary Care ECHO is designed to engage participating providers in a dynamic, interactive learning community emphasizing collaboration between medical and behavioral health providers to lessen variation in care.

-Two 10-session modules on adult psychiatry and substance use disorders will be included in the Advanced Primary Care ECHO program's curriculum for this year.
+From November 2022 to April 2023 we offered a 10-session module on adult psychiatry, and now we're excited to offer a second 10-session module on substance use disorders starting May 4th!
 Each session, faculty members give succinct didactic presentations on pertinent subjects, after which they offer practical guidance to participants' complex patient cases via case discussions.
-The didactic presentations in the first module cover high-value topics including psychiatric medication management, suicidality, anxiety, PTSD, and mood disorders.
+The didactic presentations in this module will cover high-value topics including polysubstance use, co-occurring behavioral health conditions, trauma-informed care, and medication-assisted treatment.
 These didactic presentations and case discussions develop and strengthen participating providers' clinical competencies and confidence with complex patient cases.

 This activity is appropriate for the following audiences: